SerhanMiah/VideoGameOnlineShop/README.md

 **Testing with Seeding Data**: To ensure the app's optimal performance, I populated our database with test data.
 I believe a solid backend sets the stage for an impeccable frontend experience, especially when performing real-world data operations.
 Starting with a small data set I created necessary seeding data for games and all the relationship for Game, these include: Genre, Rating, DLC, GameImages.
 I adopted more enum as games would have several genres or rating, rather writing these again and again using enum provided a solid solution for multiple choices.

 **Middleware & Tools**: Proper middleware integration was essential for CORS support, ensuring smooth communication across various sources.
-We extensively used Swagger for API testing, complemented by Insomnia for data exchange verification.
+I extensively used Swagger for API testing, complemented by Insomnia for data exchange verification.

 ---